E-Randz/NC-News/README.md

 - Serves JSON describing all the available endpoints on your API

+{
+    "/api/topics" : "serving an array of topics objects" }

 ### Step 3 - Hosting

 Make sure your application and your database is hosted using heroku